What Is Web-Based Training? An eLearning Guide (2025)

 Here are five steps to creating effective L&D content for your organization:

-1. Set Training Objectives
+1. Set training objectives

 Training objectives provide a clear framework for how to create your L&D content and overall strategy – from securing buy-in from leadership, improving its effectiveness, benchmarking performance for continuous improvement, tracking ROI, and more.
-Leveraging the SMART framework (Specific, Specific, Measurable, Attainable, Relevant, and Time-bound) helps organizations overcome this L&D challenge by creating clear and concise training objectives that make it easier to track employees’ progress.
+Leveraging the SMART framework ( Specific, Measurable, Attainable, Relevant, and Time-bound) helps organizations overcome this L&D challenge by creating clear and concise training objectives that make it easier to track employees’ progress.

-2. Conduct a Needs Assessment
+2. Conduct a needs assessment

 It’s crucial to conduct a skills gap analysis to understand your workforce and their training needs to create an effective corporate training program.
 By understanding your entire organization’s knowledge bases, skill gaps, tech-savviness, and expectations, you can customize the training programs based upon the learning needs of your team members.

-FREE TEMPLATE
+TEMPLATE

 Skills Gap Analysis Template

-3. Build a Cross-Functional L&D Team
+3. Build a cross-functional L&D team

 After establishing your training objectives and learner profile, you need to build an effective cross-functional team to make your web-based training strategy a success.
 Key players of this team should include: